N8sGit/asi_first_test/README.md

 This repository contains the problem statements and classification system for ASI's First Exam.
 Each domain has its own directory with detailed problem descriptions.

 The exam data is also stored in json format in domains/domains_data.json.

+## Future Work

+Some ideas for future work include:

+- Develop a gradient of difficulty for the problems.
+It seems unlikely that ASI will suddenly be able to solve all of the hardest problems instantly.
+More likely it will gradually improve beyond human capabilities rather than leap beyond us all at once.
+And while it's subjective to rate problem difficulty, it's clear a prompt such as "cure this disease" is intrinsically easier than "cure all diseases."